NCCloud/metadata-reflector/CONTRIBUTING.md

 2. Submit a pull request.
 3. Make sure all tests are passing.

-***NOTE***: In order to make testing and merging of PRs easier, please submit changes for different fixes/features/improvements in a separate PRs.
+***NOTE***: In order to make testing and merging of PRs easier, please submit changes for different fixes/features/improvements in separate PRs.

 ### Technical Requirements